 Best Puppy Food for Labs

-Others like to mix in some commercial tinned dog meat, which is another healthy alternative.
-Pick a good quality brand that is specially formulated for puppies.
+Puppy kibble and tinned dog meat combined is another common choice among puppy parents.
+Pick a good quality brand that is specially formulated for your puppy’s type.

 Feeding your Labrador puppy on home cooked food or on a totally raw diet is also possible.
-You’ve probably heard of BARF, or ‘Biologically Appropriate Raw Food.
+You’ve probably heard of BARF, or ‘Biologically Appropriate Raw Food’.
+Raw puppy food is growing in popularity, and there are pros and cons to raw feeding your puppy.

 Ways of Feeding Your Labrador Puppy